jiahao-c/EasySyntaxTree/readme.md

 ![usage](https://cdn.jsdelivr.net/gh/jhcccc/EasySyntaxTree@master/img/usage.png)

 ## Motivation
-When I took Intro to Linguistics (LING 201) in McGill, I found drawing syntax tree with a bunch of recursive square brackets ([[[][[[]]][]][]]) is exhausting, and it gets even worse when modifying the tree, relocating a subtree, adding triangles, or drawing movements.
+When I took Intro to Linguistics (LING 201) in McGill, I found drawing syntax tree with a bunch of labelled bracket notation (for example, `[S[NP[N Alice]][VP[V is][NP[N'[N a student][PP^ of physics]]]`) is exhausting, and it gets even worse when modifying the tree, relocating a subtree, adding triangles, or drawing movements.
 I dreamed of a tool that can simplify the creation of a syntax tree.

 While there are a few GUI programs such as [TreeForm](http://www.mapsofspeech.com/2017/10/02/treeform/) [Linguistic Tree Constructor](http://ltc.sourceforge.net/), they require specific platforms (Windows) and dependencies (.NET, Java...).
 Obviously, opening a web page would be much easier than a installing a desktop software.